Afterpay Merchant Terms of Service

-(b) During the Term and subject to Merchant’s prior written consent, Merchant grants APM Provider a fully paid, non-exclusive, non-transferable, revocable and royalty free licence to use and reproduce (i) the Merchant trademark solely within the relevant Territory and solely in connection with APM Provider’s display of Merchant on its website and/or in-Store(s) (as applicable); and (ii) Merchant’s legal name or trade name in the user flow associated with the Payment Method.
-In addition, Merchant agrees that APM Provider may request use of one image from or relating to its website and/or in-Store(s) (as applicable) in APM Provider’s shop directory of APM Provider’s merchants in the relevant Territory.
+(b) During the Term and subject to Merchant’s prior written consent, Merchant grants APM Provider a fully paid, non-exclusive, non-transferable, revocable and royalty free licence to use and reproduce (i) the Merchant trademark solely within the relevant Territory and solely in connection with APM Provider’s display of Merchant on its website; and (ii) Merchant’s legal name or trade name in the user flow associated with the Payment Method.
+In addition, Merchant agrees that APM Provider may request use of one image from or relating to its website in APM Provider’s shop directory of APM Provider’s merchants in the relevant Territory.
 If Merchant consents to such use or submits an image for such purpose, Merchant agrees to obtain on APM Provider’s behalf any third-party consents or licenses required to enable APM Provider to use such image without attribution and without charge.

-(c) During the Term, APM Provider grants Merchant a non-exclusive, non-transferable, revocable and royalty free license to use and reproduce the APM Provider trademark solely within the relevant Territory and solely in connection with Merchant’s display of APM Provider on its website and/or in-Store(s) (as applicable), and checkout page, and as permitted under these Scheme Rules and any other written directions APM Provider may issue including any use guidelines from time to time.
-Merchants must immediately discontinue, modify or change the use or display of the APM Provider trademark whenever instructed by PSP.
-Merchant acknowledges and agrees that the license provided under this clause does not extend to its use of the word and/or trademark “Afterpay” in the United Kingdom or European Union, where it shall only make reference to the word and/or trademark “Clearpay”.
+(c) During the Term, APM Provider grants Merchant a non-exclusive, non-transferable, revocable and royalty free license to use and reproduce the APM Provider trademark solely within the relevant Territory and solely in connection with Merchant’s display of APM Provider on its website and checkout page, and as permitted under these Scheme Rules and any other written directions APM Provider may issue including any use guidelines from time to time.
+Merchants must immediately discontinue, modify or change the use or display of the APM Provider trademark whenever instructed by Square.
+Merchant acknowledges and agrees that the licence provided under this clause does not extend to its use of the word and/or trademark “Afterpay” in the United Kingdom or European Union, where it shall only make reference to the word and/or trademark “Clearpay”.

 (d) For the avoidance of doubt, Merchant acknowledges and agrees it shall not do any other marketing, advertising and/or promotional activities in respect of the Services, Payment Method and/or the APM Provider without written approval from the relevant APM Provider.
-In addition, where in-Store Services are being provided, Merchant agrees that it shall not, and shall cause its employees and agents to not, provide any written or verbal information regarding the Payment Method and/or the APM Provider other than the fact of Merchant’s acceptance of the Payment Method (as applicable) without written approval from the relevant APM Provider in each case.
-Merchant acknowledges that APM Provider’s approval of any of the foregoing is in its sole discretion and may be subject to additional training, compliance and other obligations of Merchant.
-This is necessary to ensure compliance with any legal and/or regulatory obligations that APM Provider and Merchant are required to comply with and agree to comply with under these Scheme Rules.
+This is also necessary to ensure compliance with any legal and/or regulatory obligations that APM Provider and Merchant are required to comply with and agree to comply with under these Scheme Rules.

 (f) If Merchant provides consent for APM Provider to use its Intellectual Property as set out in these Scheme Rules, Merchant warrants that APM Provider’s use of its Intellectual Property in accordance with the terms of the Scheme Rules shall not infringe the Intellectual Property rights of any third parties.